 In May 2018, the Company entered into an operating lease for its corporate headquarters in South San Francisco (the "Headquarters Lease"), a 148,020 rentable square feet building in South San Francisco, California (the "Headquarters").
-The Headquarters Lease has a contractual term of 10 years from the legal commencement date, which was April 1, 2019 when the building was ready for occupancy.
-For accounting purposes, the lease commencement date was determined to be August 1, 2018, which was the date at which the Company was deemed to have obtained control over the property.
-The Company has an option to extend the lease term for a period of ten years by giving the landlord written notice of the election to exercise the option at least nine months, but not more than twelve months, prior to the expiration of the Headquarters Lease Amendment lease term.
+The Headquarters Lease has a contractual term of 10 years which ends on March 31, 2029, after which the Company has an option to extend the lease term for a further ten years.
 The Company determined that this renewal was not reasonably certain at lease inception.
+The accounting lease commencement date was determined to be August 1, 2018.